-When you file for bankruptcy, the court assigns a bankruptcy trustee to handle creditors on your behalf.
 A bankruptcy discharge relieves you of the responsibility for paying the debts included in the bankruptcy filing.
-This means that you’re no longer responsible for the debt after receiving a discharge.
+This means that you are no longer responsible for the debt after receiving a discharge.

-However, a lack of knowledge on the creditor’s side is not always the case.
-Some creditors are simply stubborn and will keep attempting to recover discharged debts.
-You may also fall prey to debt buyers.
-Debt buyers go against the law by purchasing discharged debts and then contacting the debtors to pay.
-If some of the debtors give in to pressure and pay, the debt buyers make a profit.
-The good news is that with the help of an experienced bankruptcy attorney, you don’t have to pay anything as long your debt is discharged.
+Simply put, some creditors are simply stubborn about learning or following the law and will keep attempting to recover discharged debts.
+You may also fall prey to debt buyers who purchase discharged debts cheaply and then contact the debtors about payment.
+If some of the debtors give in to the pressure and pay, the debt buyers make a profit.
+The good news is that you can obtain the help of an experienced attorney.

-Any creditor or debt collector who insists on calling you or collecting a discharged debt would be violating federal laws.
-Federal laws do not allow any parties to take action against you after you discharge a debt.
+Any creditor or debt collector who insists on calling you attempting to collect a discharged debt would be violating both Florida and federal laws.

-You should talk to a bankruptcy attorney if creditors or debt collectors continue calling or making efforts to collect a debt after you’ve filed for bankruptcy.
-You should take legal actions if creditors send demand letters or file a lawsuit against you for non-payment of discharged debts.
-As long as a debt existed before you filed for bankruptcy, creditors and debt collectors have no right to contact you after filing for bankruptcy.
+You should talk to an attorney if creditors or debt collectors continue calling or making efforts to collect a debt after you have filed for bankruptcy.
+As long as a debt existed before you filed for bankruptcy and were included in your bankruptcy, creditors and debt collectors have no right to contact you after filing for bankruptcy.

 When you take legal action against them, you may be entitled to compensation from the creditors for violating the bankruptcy code.